hbk-bs/nature-of-code-ff6347/index.md

 ### Abstraction

-What if we use this formula not to draw a sprial but select colors on a color wheel?
+What if we use this formula not to draw a spiral but select colors on a color wheel?

 <div id="seashell-colors" class="sketch"></div>
 <script src="./assets/js/seashell-colors.js"></script>